 To advance the state of the art in wind engineering, bridge engineering, and the complex interaction of wind and highway structures while contributing to the continuous development of a modern, technically advanced, and structurally safe transportation system.

-More than a half century ago, the dramatic collapse of the Tacoma Narrows Bridge sparked a major investigation into the effects of wind on suspension bridges.
+The dramatic collapse of the Tacoma Narrows Bridge in 1940 sparked a major investigation into the effects of wind on suspension bridges.
 To coordinate the many activities that were to be undertaken, the Advisory Board on the Investigation of Suspension Bridges was formed.
 The Board was broadly representative of engineers responsible for specific suspension bridges, research engineers having competence in aerodynamics and suspension bridge theory, and representatives of industry with demonstrated ability and leadership in the fabrication and erection of suspension bridges.